rhel-labs/instruqt/edge-management/04-installimage/assignment.md

 ![installvm](../assets/install.png)

-When the installation has completed, go back to the `rhel` terminal and into the edge device.
+When the installation has completed, go back to the `rhel` terminal and ssh into the edge device.
 Copy and paste the following.

 ```bash
 imagename=$(virsh -q list | awk '{print $2}')